ncatlab/nlab-content/pages/8/0/3/1/1308/content.md

 $$ (a b) c = (a b) (1 c) = (a 1) (b c) = a (b c) ,$$
 so the operation is associative.

-If you start with the slick monoid-in-$Mon$ approach (or the $2$-categorial version), then only (4&5) need to be shown; the others are part of the hypothesis.
+If you start with a monoid object in $Mon$, then only (4&5) need to be shown; the others are part of the hypothesis.
 This classic form of the Eckmann--Hilton argument may be combined into a single calculation:
 $$ a * b = (a \circ 1) * (1 \circ b) = (a * 1) \circ (1 * b) = a \circ b = (1 * a) \circ (b * 1) = (1 * b) \circ (a * 1) = b * a ,$$
 where the desired results involve the first, middle, and last expressions.